 1. Market Discovery

+At this stage, competitor analysis is crucial to identify the strengths and weaknesses of existing money lending apps, helping you define a unique selling proposition (USP) that differentiates your app from others.
 This research not only defines your features but also prevents wasted development effort later.
 Without a clear discovery phase, even advanced technology will miss the mark.

 2. Design the Borrower’s Journey

 Take help from professional UI/UX designers as well.
 A clear roadmap at this stage ensures smoother development and prevents friction that could frustrate borrowers when the app goes live.
+User experience (UX) design is crucial for making your money lending app intuitive and user-friendly, which can enhance customer retention.

 3. Craft a Trustworthy Interface